nikkh/heracles-ai/docs/intro/deploying-heracles.md

 > I dont think you actually need this.
 I think instead you can directly reference ${{ secrets.GITHUB_TOKEN }} but I didn't have time to test it yet.

+## Initiate Deployment

+To initiate the deployment, choose the *Actions* tab at the top of the repo screen.